 Try to arrive in Ireland before you plan on starting a long-term rental, and stay in short-term accommodation (I’ve listed a whole bunch at the end of this article) so that you can search for properties without rushing/panicking and get to know the areas.
 You may fall in love with a specific area that you never previously thought of.

-The average rent in Dublin now stands at €2,300 per month.
+Yes, the average rent in Dublin now stands at €2,300 per month!

 Below is a list of the most popular counties (that is what states are called here in Ireland) with expats.
 They are popular for various different reasons e.g most of the jobs are located in Dublin or Cork, Dublin has a lot of tech jobs and Cork a lot of Pharmaceutical jobs.
 Whereas counties like Mayo and Donegal are more rural and scenic and offer a more relaxed lifestyle – rent is also cheaper in these counties.